Guest Post by Tim Carter —

 Finding a good spot to dunk your bait is another important topic item when targeting bonefish.
 I find the easiest way to go about doing this is by utilizing Google maps and looking at areas that have “bay” at the end of their name.
 Example: Kaneohe Bay, Pearl Harbor Bay, Waimea Bay, Maunalua Bay, etc.

 The nice things about bays, especially if you have little fishers with, you have the shelter they provide from the big crashing waves and large wind gusts.
 Also, it makes a great spot to target bonefish!

 I have found the most productive time to be early morning paired with a low tide and lots of sun.
-So, make sure you bring the polarized glasses and sunscreen.
+So, make sure you bring polarized glasses and sunscreen.

-The shallow flats provide food and protection as they frequently feed in areas that present itself with such an environment.
+The shallow flats provide food and protection as they frequently feed in areas that present themselves with such an environment.
 After their exhausting fight, they can grow quite tired so a quick revival and release are always recommended.

 Catch and Release these Unique Fish for the Next Generation

-Some of the locals like to make fishcakes out the white fleshy meat, but this requires a lot of preparation as you scrape the meat away with a spoon and pick out any of the bones that remain.
+Some of the locals like to make fishcakes out of the white fleshy meat, but this requires a lot of preparation as you scrape the meat away with a spoon and pick out any of the bones that remain.
 I always practice catch and release since I’ve started to target this species and haven’t had one go belly up if you get them back in the water right away.